tbates/tbates.github.io/_posts/1945-04-10-technical-Linear-algebra copy.markdown

 2. Covariances
 3. Simultaneous equations

-Let's start trying to compute a mean.
+Let’s start trying to compute a mean.

 To compute a mean, we want to sum all the elements of a column, and divide them by nrows.
 Equivalently, we might multiply by 1/nrow

-Let's compute the mean of each of three columns of a matrix of order 5,3.
+Let’s compute the mean of each of three columns of a matrix of order 5,3.

 ```r
 n = 5